Elorm-t/alx-low_level_programming/0x00-hello_world/README.md

 Task 3 - Name: A script that compiles a C file anc creates an executable.

-Task 4 - Hello, puts: A program that outputs an exact specified string.
+Task 4 - Hello, puts: A program that outputs an exact specified string using puts.

+Task 5 - Hello, printf: Program outpust an exact specified string using printf.